RillingDev/planning-poker/ARCHITECTURE.md

 The general request validation is done in the REST controllers, as is the transition of states (e.g., joining rooms or voting).
-Integrity related validation is done in the persistence layer, such as enforcing votes are from the correct card set.
+Integrity related validation is done in the persistence layer, such as enforcing that votes are from the correct card set.

 The persistence layer is treated as the single-source-of-truth.